-When someone uploads or shares content on the Internet, you never know which website they are going to host or which screen they are going to view from.
-There is no way to control this dissemination once the ‘send’ button has been given, so in the future it could influence your child’s job opportunities, for example.
+When someone uploads or shares content on the internet, you never know which website they are going to host or which screen they are going to view from.
+There is no way to control this dissemination once you’ve pressed “send”, so in the future it could influence your child’s job opportunities, for example.

 5. Criminal liability.